performancecopilot/pcp/docs/pcp-programmers-guide.rst

 Rolling-Window Periodic Sampling Example
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-examples rolling-window samplingConsider the scenario where you want to know the rate of transactions over the last 10 seconds.
+Consider the scenario where you want to know the rate of transactions over the last 10 seconds.
 You set the sampling rate for the trace PMDA to 10 seconds and fetch the metric ``trace.transact.rate``.
 So if in the last 10 seconds, 8 transactions